 - Sample proclamation, press release, and social media content

-- Activity ideas for employees and employers, educators and youth-serving professionals, and disability organizations.
+- Activity ideas for employers, educators and youth-serving professionals, and disability organizations.

 Disability Employment Resources from ACL